tim-van-dijkhuizen/SpigotUtils/docs/README.md

 # SpigotUtils

-A collection of utilities and API's to make creating Spigot plug-ins easier.
+A collection of utilities and API's to make creating Spigot plug-in's easier.

 #### Available features